bitprj/devrel/AStarPathfinding/blog.md

 ```

-We want to build A* so we also want to think about the different types of nodes we will have.
+We want to build A*, so we also want to think about the different types of nodes we will have.
 We have the start node or seeker node, the target node, a bunch of empty nodes that our algorithm can travel across, the path our algorithm took, and to make things interesting we’ll want to add obstacles on the map that we cannot travel through.
 We can represent all of these types of nodes by the color they appear when displayed.
 So we want to add RGB values for each of these types.
 We will need these values in multiple files so I’ll add these as macros in **macros.py** again.
 Here are the colors I have chosen to use.

 ```